 - Consider the impact on others.

 - Consider if the decision needs to be made at that moment.

 - Have a deep awareness of the sources of the thoughts and emotions informing the decision.

 It is great to practice and take your time to be good in decision making.

 Silence plays an important role in how Japanese communicate; they have a comforting silence experienced between friends, and Scott feels this is a way of showing trust with one another.
 You don’t need to know the other person any better; you’ll just feel it.
 Silence is a way of showing love.

-Nick says that silence is a way to be intimate with someone without having to speak or physically touch them.
+Silence is a way to be intimate with someone without having to speak or physically touch them.
 You just enjoy each other’s company.

 What’s lost must be accepted

-If people can do this, they will be able to move on and appreciate the wonderful things that life has to offer.
 Scott advocates making an effort to find happiness each day, try to live in the world, try to live with loss.
 Be present, he says, and everything else will follow.

 Scott’s overall message is that happiness is contagious.
 He urges listeners to find personal happiness, which will allow them to find ways to be of help to their community.
-Understanding and acceptance are key to wellbeing, and Scott feels that these grow out of understanding each situation and person encountered, and accepting the things that are out of one’s control.
+Understanding and acceptance are key to well-being, and Scott feels that these grow out of understanding each situation and person encountered, and accepting the things that are out of one’s control.